wp-plugins/csv-2-post/readme.txt

 The plugin is supported by a dedicated website at [www.csv2post.com](http://www.csv2post.com/).
 The interface offers a "Help" button beside every feature.
 A small hint is giving and users can click another button to open a page on www.csv2post.com specific to the feature the user needs help for.
 Some pages will have video tutorials and screenshots.
 The online support content is free.
+We also plan to create help content specifically for the free edition so that it is truly supported.

 = Our Mission =
 It is very important to us that we deliver a useful free plugin for the Wordpress community to use.
 We must also support the plugin and take responsibility for it.
 Priority development and focus in the free edition goes to the actual data import side of the plugin.
 It must do what it says in its name and we would like to deliver a tool for uncommon projects i.e. importing product data to shopping cart plugin tables and manipulating data as it is being imported based on various conditions.
 We have a very long term plan for CSV 2 POST, both free and paid.
-If you budget is tight, keep checking the free edition and there is no harm in letting me know what you think the free plugin should offer users.
-If you need support that knows the plugin well, you may seek to purchase the premium edition and services
+If you budget is tight there is no harm in letting me know what you think the free plugin should offer users.
+We are keen to provide the most common requirements for free in respect to the Wordpress community.

 == Installation ==